alschmut/code2semantics/README.md

     |set    |1

 1. Generate metrics for each word
-1. Aggregate each word metric to represent the identifier (which contains of many words)
+1. Aggregate each word metric (summarize or aggregate) to represent the identifier metric

 ## Generated metrics per identifier
 The results of the parsed source code will be exported as custom *.c2s.json* file as well as a *.csv* table containing all generated metrics: